-6.3 Where a student begins to gather large numbers of warnings in a half term, their behaviour is more closely monitored by the Engagement team and a series of consequences are implemented to ensure the child's engagement and welfare:

-- Six warnings: the staff use a decision matrix and individualised targets to monitor the student's behaviour more closely.
+- 6.3 Where a student begins to gather large numbers of warnings in a half term, their behaviour is more closely monitored by the Engagement team and a series of consequences are implemented to ensure the child's engagement and welfare: - Six warnings: the staff use a decision matrix and individualised targets to monitor the student's behaviour more closely.
 Ten separate interventions trigger a daily record. - Ten warnings: a letter is sent home to the student's parent notifying them of their child's behaviour. - Fifteen warnings: the parent is invited to attend a meeting to discuss their child's behaviour and any underlying issues, along with any additional measures that can be implemented to support the student.

-Behaviour Policy Issue: 3 Page 12 of 21 Updated: 01/09/19 Updated by: KH
+Behaviour Policy Issue: 5 Page 12 of 30 Updated: 01/09/20 Updated by:KH

-• Twenty-five warnings: the student's placement will be placed under consideration.

-6.4 Behaviours such as physical violence or intimidating threats of violence can lead to:

-- removal from the provision - attending a placement meeting with the parent/carer, referrer, and either one of the lead tutors or the Head teacher. - Intervention at Richmond House with inclusion facilitator
+- Twenty-five warnings: the student's placement will be placed under consideration. - 6.4 Behaviours such as physical violence or intimidating threats of violence lead to: - removal from the provision for three to five days - attending a placement meeting with the parent/carer, referrer, Personal Coach and either one of the Principal or Vice Principal.